openvinotoolkit/datumaro/site/content/en/docs/formats/kitti.md

 ```

 To make sure that the selected dataset has been added to the project, you can
-run `datum info`, which will display the project and dataset information.
+run `datum project info`, which will display the project information.

 ## Export to other formats